Research, Community Engagement, Career Exploration

 Fritz C. A. Koelln Research Fund (1972): This fund was established by John A. Gibbons Jr. ’64, to honor Fritz C. A. Koelln, professor of German and George Taylor Files Professor of Modern Languages, who was an active member of the Bowdoin faculty from 1929 until 1971.
 The income from the fund provides research mini-grants to support exploration of a topic that surmounts traditional disciplinary boundaries.
 The purpose of the fund is to encourage broad, essentially humanistic inquiry, and is awarded with preference given to worthy projects founded at least in part in the humanities.

-Richard B. ’62 and Sabra Ladd Government Internship: This fund was established in 2008 to encourage students to pursue summer internships that will increase their exposure to the United States federal government.
+Richard B. ’62 and Sabra Ladd Government Internship (2008): This fund encourages students to pursue summer internships that will increase their exposure to the United States federal government.
 The fund supports students interested in the federal government or a national public policy institute.

-Edward E. Langbein Sr. Summer Research Grant: Since 1970, the Edward E. Langbein Sr. Summer Research Award has been providing support to undergraduates pursuing summer research or advanced study directed toward their major field or lifework.
+Edward E. Langbein Sr. Summer Research Award: Provides support to undergraduates pursuing summer research or advanced study directed toward their major field or lifework.
 The award honors Edward E. Langbein Sr. and was initially funded through the bequest of his widow, Adelaide Langbein.
 Their son, Edward E. Langbein Jr., a member of the Class of 1957, continues to support the award, as do other members of the family.

-Latin American Studies Student Research Grants (2000): Awarded to Bowdoin sophomores and juniors majoring in any academic discipline, these grants are intended to support student research in Latin America and the Caribbean that contributes to a subsequent independent study or honors project.
+Latin American Studies Student Research Grants (2000): Awarded to Bowdoin sophomores and juniors majoring in any academic discipline, these grants are intended to support student research in Latin America, the Caribbean, or on Latino/as in the US that contributes to a subsequent independent study or honors project.

 Littlefield Summer Fellowships (2004): The Littlefield Summer Research Fellowships, created in honor of William D. Littlefield, Class of 1922, through the bequest of his wife, Beatrice B. Griswold, support hands-on research in chemistry for students working closely with a Bowdoin faculty member.